AviatrixSystems/Docs/HowTos/Azure_ingress_firewall_example.rst

 - Enable the checkbox "Aviatrix FireNet VPC"

-Deploy Ingress Spoke VNET
+Deploy an Ingress Spoke VNET
 ^^^^^^^^^^^^^^^^^^^^^

 Create an Ingress Spoke VNET by utilizing Aviatrtix feature `Create a VPC <https://docs.aviatrix.com/HowTos/create_vpc.html>`_ as the previous step or manually deploying it in Azure portal.
 Moreover, feel free to use your existing VNET.

-Deploy Application Spoke VNET
+Deploy an Application Spoke VNET
 ^^^^^^^^^^^^^^^^^^^^^

 Create an Application Spoke VNET by utilizing Aviatrtix feature `Create a VPC <https://docs.aviatrix.com/HowTos/create_vpc.html>`_ as the previous step or manually deploying it in Azure portal.
 Moreover, feel free to use your existing Application VNET.